alfons/PinyinStrictSort/readme.md

 Since no rules for numbers 0–9 were given, they were added first.
 All other characters are appended according to their Unicode value.

+Link to Wiki about the differences in word order between PinyinAbcSort and the ABC Chinese-English Dictionary: [PinyinAbcSort Wiki](https://github.com/alfons/PinyinAbcSort/wiki)

 ## Credits:

  - John DeFrancis (1911-2009): Original Pīnyīn alphabetical word order, in passionate